hrmay/hephaestus/README.md

 ===========================================

 A (draft of a) web application for creating fantasy worlds for novels, games, etc. Once they've created an account, users can create worlds, work with collaborators (or alone!), and share their public files with any viewers.

+Note, all of the sensitive data in this repo is completely visible.
+It wasn't necessary that we keep it private, given that it was only a class assignment that was developed locally, but in the event that you use this code for something serious, make sure to hide sensitive data with the <code>.gitignore</code> and ensure that it's not publicly visible in C9 (either create a private workspace for it, or hide it outside of the workspace directory).

 Setup
 -----